DNS zone configuration

 DNS (domain name system) is a system that converts human-readable addresses (domain names) into machine-understandable addresses (IP).
 For your server to be easily accessible by human beings, and for some services like mail to work properly, DNS must be configured.

-If you're using a nohost.me / noho.st domain, the configuration should be performed automatically.
+If you're using an automatic domain provided by the YunoHost Project, the configuration should be performed automatically.
 If you're using your own domain name (e.g. bought via a registrar), you should manually configure your domain on your registrar's interface.

 Recommended DNS configuration